gramework/gramework/docs/README.md

 - You can buy a corporate-grade support

 ### API status
-Stable, but not frozen: we adding functions, packages or optional arguments, so you can use new features, but we never break your projects.
+Stable, but not frozen: we add functions, packages or optional arguments, so you can use new features, but we never break your projects.

 **Go >= 1.8 is supported.**